 A product manager must observe and assess each and every stage of their product’s lifecycle.

-This starts from initial conception, runs through product launch and initial adoption, to maturity and potential decline.
+This starts from initial conception, runs through product launch and initial adoption, and then moves to maturity and potential decline.

 They assess if a product is reaching market saturation or decline stages and make decisions on whether the company would be better served by updating the product, rebranding it, or potentially diversifying the offering in some other way.